 It wasn’t until I was older that I got to try some delicious roast pork loin recipes like this one, and I changed my tune.
 Turns out pork can be moist, and especially with fruit (who knew?).

-If you are a bit afraid of pork as I was, I highly encourage you to try this pork roast recipe.
+If you are a bit afraid of cooking pork as I was, I highly encourage you to try this recipe.
 Your family is going to love it – and you will too!

 Before I get to the recipe, I do want to answer a few questions I get asked regularly about this dish.